any-docs/css/content/reference/values/env/index.md

     - `titlebar-area-x`, `titlebar-area-y`, `titlebar-area-width`, `titlebar-area-height`
       - The dimensions of a visible `titlebar-area-*` area.
 These variables are available when using the `window-controls-overlay` [`display_override`](/en-US/docs/Web/Progressive_web_apps/Manifest/Reference/display_override) manifest field.
 The variables' values can be used to ensure content doesn't overlap window control buttons (that is, minimize, maximize, and close) with progressive web apps (PWA) installed on desktop devices.
     - `keyboard-inset-top`, `keyboard-inset-right`, `keyboard-inset-bottom`, `keyboard-inset-left`, `keyboard-inset-width`, `keyboard-inset-height`
       - The insets from the edge of the viewport and dimensions of the device's on-screen virtual keyboard.
-Defined in the {{domxref("VirtualKeyboard API", "VirtualKeyboard API", "", "nocode")}}.
+Defined in the `VirtualKeyboard API", "VirtualKeyboard API", "", "nocode")}}.
     - `viewport-segment-width`, `viewport-segment-height`, `viewport-segment-top`, `viewport-segment-right`, `viewport-segment-bottom`, `viewport-segment-left`
       - The dimensions and offset positions of specific viewport segments.
-The `viewport-segment-*` keyword is followed by two space-separated {{cssxref("&lt;integer>")}} values that indicate the segment's horizontal and vertical position, or indices.
+The `viewport-segment-*` keyword is followed by two space-separated `&lt;integer>` values that indicate the segment's horizontal and vertical position, or indices.
 The viewport-segment keywords are only defined when the viewport is made up of two or more segments, as with foldable or hinged devices.

 - `<fallback>` <Badge type="info" text="Optional" />
   - A fallback value to be inserted if the environment variable referenced in the first argument does not exist.
 Everything after the first comma is deemed to be the fallback value.
 This can be a single value, another `env()` function, or a comma-separated list of values.